Skip to content

 Donate

-Is DESTINATION FLORIDA a good charity?
+Is Destination Florida a good charity?

-DESTINATION FLORIDA scores 85/100 (Good) on our Clarity Score, with 46% of spending going to charitable activities and accounts up to date.
-This reflects financial transparency and stewardship from Charity Commission filings — not the real-world impact of its programmes.
+Destination Florida scores 83/100 (4 stars, Good) on CharityCompare's Clarity Score, calculated from its UK regulator filings.
+Its latest accounts year is 2024 (£531k total income, 32% of spending on charitable activities).
+This reflects financial transparency and stewardship on paper — not the real-world impact of its programmes.
 See the full breakdown.

 Manchester · UK-wide · M40 5BJ Reg 1003674 Registered charity Official website Charity Commission register